 Data Transfer files older than 60 days are purged from Ad Manager.
 If you would like to store your files for longer than the allotted 60 days, we recommend that you either store the files locally or move to a permanent cloud storage solution, which can include an independent Google Cloud Storage account over which you have full control.

-Google Code has released an open-source toolkit called CRUSH (Custom Reporting Utilities for Shell) for processing delimited-text data from the command line or in shell scripts.
+Google Code has released CRUSH (Custom Reporting Utilities for Shell), an open-source toolkit for processing delimited-text data from the command line or in shell scripts.
 The CRUSH tools have been extensively developed and tested, and they work best on Linux or Unix operating systems.
 Support for CRUSH is available through the open-source community.

 A non-open-source alternative is DMX, a data integration software developed by Syncsort.